caproto/caproto/doc/source/index.rst

    * Only pay a performance cost of human-friendly introspection if and when you use it.

-   For hard numbers, see the
+   For the numbers, see caproto's
    `benchmarks <https://nsls-ii.github.io/caproto/bench/#/>`_.
 5. **Batteries Included**: Includes multiple server and client implementations with different concurrency strategies.